Metals

 - Nickel white gold: The most common white gold is in

 the USA is mixed with a large amount of nickel.
-This makes a nicely white gold alloy... but has several undesireable qualities from my point of view.
+This makes a nicely white gold alloy... but has several undesirable qualities from my point of view.
 The first is that nickel is probably the metal to which people are most likely to develop allergies.
 I am very reluctant to make a piece of jewelry to which someone may become allergic!
 It is also very brittle, which makes it hard to use with stones, and in my opinion, it's less capable of holding up to hard wear.
-I do not use nickel white gold in my work.
+I prefer not to use nickel white gold in my work.

 - Palladium white gold: An alternative to nickel white is palladium white gold.
 Palladium is a metal in the platinum family, and can be mixed with gold to whiten its color.
 The result is a grayer white gold than the nickel white makes- but it's not as likely to cause allergies, and has excellent working qualities, particularly for setting stones.
 This is my favored white gold.
 There are other "white" metal options, however!